- 5 Best Tool for Cutting Tall Grass – Detailed Review - November 21, 2023

-Land seaweed is relatively unknown in the United States, and it’s unlikely you will find it in local stores.
+Land seaweed of the Salsola genus is relatively unknown in the United States, and it’s unlikely you will find it in local stores.

 Growing okahijiki in your garden isn’t very difficult when you provide the proper conditions for this unique plant.
 Okahijiki is an interesting vegetable to add to your edible garden that is sure to start conversations with friends and neighbors.

 JUMP TO TOPIC

 - Light Conditions for Growing

 The name is a combination of the Japanese words for land (oka) and seaweed (hijiki) because the plant grows natively along coastlines in salty conditions most plants can’t tolerate.
 The delicate branches resemble Japanese seaweed and are tender, crisp, and a little salty.
 Even though the plant grows in salty conditions, you don’t need to provide a salty environment at home to grow okahijiki plants.